GeeW1zz/examples/README.md

 Function `ubr()` to determine the rise velocity of single bubbles in a fluidized bed.

+### chemical_equation.py

+The `ChemicalEquation` class provides product and reactant properties from a chemical reaction equation.

 ### gas_density.py

 Calculate the density of a gas based on its molecular weight, pressure, and temperature.